 The Common Ground Program is a community gardening and urban agriculture program created by the City of Lawrence in 2012.
 The City leases vacant or under-utilized properties to citizens for free, with one rule – the sites must be used to grow food.
-This past year, our gardens, farms and orchards were tended by 200 growers, supported by 900+ volunteers, and generated 6,500 lbs in produced donated to those in need in our community.
+An Incubator Farm at the edge of town provides low-cost, larger tract rentals for beginning market growers.
+This past year, our gardens, farms and orchards were tended by 130 growers, supported by 600 volunteers, and generated nearly 1000 lbs in produced donated to those in need in our community.
 Read the 2016 End of Season Report

 Looking for information about what you can grow on your own property?
 Check out the City’s Urban Agriculture Guidelines, here: lawrenceks.org/urban-ag

 Common Ground Sites

 - Garden Incubator at John Taylor Park (7th & Walnut): Community garden with plots for adults and children to rent.
 Project Coordinator: Aimee Polson (firstname.lastname@example.org)